CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 #### Upgrade Using the NetQ CLI

-1. Run the following command in the directory that contains the {{<link title="Upgrade NetQ Virtual Machines/#download-upgrade-software" text="NetQ configuration backup script">}}.
+1. For on-premises deployments, run the following command in the directory that contains the {{<link title="Upgrade NetQ Virtual Machines/#download-upgrade-software" text="NetQ configuration backup script">}}.
 In cluster deployments, run this command on the master node:

 ```
-sudo ./backup_restore_configs.py --preupgrade
+sudo /home/cumulus/./backup_restore_configs.py --preupgrade
 ```

 2. Run the following command to clear the current install state and save the current database.
 In cluster deployments, run this command on the master node: